Gravitational wave constraints on the primordial black hole dominated early universe: Isocurvature and primordial black hole reheating

 The equations of motion for the radiation fluid have the same factor $\Gamma\rho_{\rm PBH}$ but with opposite sign to ensure total energy conservation.
 Now, the sudden reheating approximation is valid if $\Gamma\gg H$.
 Since we know that initially the rate of evaporation $\Gamma/H$ is very small, the requirement of a sudden reheating is that $\Gamma/H$ reaches very large values in less than an e-fold.
 An explicit computation using Eqs.~\eqref{eq:MPBH(t)} and \eqref{eq:Gamma} yields

 On one hand, we confirm that initially when $t\ll t_{\rm eva}$ we have that $\Gamma\ll H$, justifying that we neglect early energy transfer between components in Sec.~\ref{subsec:isoevolution}.
 On the other hand, a numerical inspection of \eqref{eq:ratio} tells us that $\Gamma/H\sim 0.1$ at $1$ e-fold before evaporation but quickly reaches $\Gamma/H>1$ at around $1/4$ of e-fold before evaporation (e.g. see Fig.~\ref{fig:pbhreheating}).
 Thus, PBHs evaporate almost instantaneously.

+{However, as we anticipated in the previous section, scales which have a time variation larger than the evaporation rate, that is modes with $k\gg \Gamma$ are very much affected by the finite duration \cite{Inomata:2020lmk}.
+The main reason is that, by the non-zero pressure, perturbations in the radiation fluid on scales $k\gg \Gamma$ are not effectively produced.
+Then the curvature perturbation is mainly sourced by the fluctuations in the PBH energy density.
+This means that, by the Poission equation, $k^2\Phi\sim a^2\rho_{\rm PBH}\delta_{\rm PBH}$ even when radiation dominates until the complete evaporation at $t=t_{\rm eva}$.
+Therefore, for $k\gg \Gamma$, $\Phi$ approximately decays as $\rho_{\rm PBH}\propto (1-t/t_{\rm eva})^{1/3}$ until $\Gamma\sim k$.
+This yields an additional relative suppression to $\Phi$ as

-This was confirmed by numerical calculations in Ref.~\cite{Inomata:2020lmk}.
+where the superscript ``instant'' refers to the instantaneous transition value.
+This was confirmed to be a good approximation by numerical calculations in Ref.~\cite{Inomata:2020lmk}.
+We expect this approximation to be even better for the very small scales we are considering.}

 It is very important to note that the matching conditions at evaporation for the sudden reheating limit are only physically meaningful if done in the synchronous slicing comoving with the PBH fluid, in which the hypersurface of constant proper time spent in the PBH rest frame after formation coincides with the time slicing.
 Only in this gauge the evaporation takes places at the same time everywhere in the universe.
 Otherwise the evaporation process would depend non-locally in time.
 In Appendix~\ref{App:Matchingconditions} we show that continuity of the metric and its first time derivative at evaporation in the synchronous comoving gauge leads to the continuity of the curvature perturbation in the Newtonian gauge $\Phi$ and its first time derivative calculated in Section~\ref{subsec:isoevolution} and used in Section~\ref{Sec:IIGWS}.